EskiMojo14/history-adapter/README.md

 Because immer wraps the values, you can use mutating methods without the original data being affected.

+If passed an immer draft, the returned function will act mutably, otherwise it'll act immutably and return a new state.

 #### Extracting whether an action is undoable

 If wrapped in `undoable`, an action is assumed to be undoable, and its changes will be included in the history.